 Regular landlines are, by nature, defined by a physical location and are registered to customers with a specific name and address.
 Landlines are routed by PSTN - Public Switched Telephone Network.
 The PSTN can therefore easily route calls to the office of Public Safety Answering Point (PSAP) nearest to the caller, where an operator will connect the caller to the appropriate agency.

 VoIP numbers (and also cellular numbers), on the other hand, are location independent.
 A VoIP account is accessible to users anywhere in the U.S. or the world.
-To make things even more complex, with VoIP services, there is also an ability to use caller IDs of different areas that the user is actually located.
+To make things even more complex, with VoIP services, it is possible to use caller IDs with area codes different to the one the user is actually located at.

 These factors made it very complicated to route 911 calls to the correct PSAP in the early days of VoIP.
 It wasn’t uncommon for providers to simply notify customers that they can’t provide support for 911 calls.

-Since then providers have worked to develop technologies to facilitate 911 calls over VoIP networks and regulations have been put in place to ensure emergency services are reachable for both VoIP and cellular costumers.
+Since then, providers have worked to develop technologies to facilitate 911 calls over VoIP networks and regulations have been put in place to ensure emergency services are reachable for both VoIP and cellular customers.

 E911 Support and Requirements With Telebroad